Looking to paint furniture a smooth finish? It’s so much easier than you think. Here are 7 tips for painting furniture without brush marks.

 Quick note: you can’t let the paint dry too much before you roll it or it will get tacky so work in sections.

 That’s all you need to do to get a smooth finish without brush marks.
+You can make any furniture looks like it just showed up from a professional paint factory.

 Do you have any painted furniture tips?